ajk77/PatientPy/README.md

 Run patient_pickler.py once.<br />
 Run create_feature_vectors.py once for each desired patient set, updating feature_dir and load_labeled_cases() parameters each time. <br />
 Run assemble_feature_matrix.py once for each directory filled by create_feature_vecotrs.py.<br />
-Run instantiate_experiment.py; this can be run multiple times on each assembled feature matrix.
-It is where set folds, imputation, and feature selection occur.
+Run InstantiateExperimentDriver.py; this can be run multiple times on each assembled feature matrix.
+It is where set folds, imputation, feature selection, and machine learning occur.

 ## Versioning

-Version 1.0.
+Version 2.0.
 For the versions available, see https://github.com/ajk77/patientpy

 ## Authors